Ragdoll Cat Personality, Energy, and Social Traits

 Are Ragdoll Cats Affectionate?

-Typical affectionate behaviors include:
+Typical affectionate behaviors:

 • Curling up beside or on their owner

-• Greeting family members at the door
+• Greeting people at the door

-• Sleeping near people rather than alone
+• Sleeping near family members

-• Gently following owners throughout the home
+• Following owners throughout the home

 Ragdoll cats of different ages playing with toys indoors, showing gentle energy level and relaxed social behavior.